morrownr/8812au-20210820/FAQ.md

 Question: Is WPA3 supported?

 Answer: WPA3-SAE is supported.
-It works well on most modern Linux distros but not all.
-Generally the reason for WPA3 not working on Linux distros is that the distro has an old version of wpa_supplicant or Network Manager.
-Your options are to upgrade to a more modern distro such as those released after mid-2022 or compile and install new versions of wpa_supplicant and/or Network Manager.
+It works well on most modern Linux distros but perhaps not all.
+Generally the reason for WPA3 not working on Linux distros is that the distro has old versions of components required for WPA3 support.
+This includes but is not limited to utilities such as wpa_supplicant or Network Manager.
+Your options are to upgrade to a more modern distro such as those released after mid-2022 or determine what the problem is figure out how to fix it.
+Fixes could include compiling and installing new versions of wpa_supplicant and/or Network Manager.

 -----